Sign up below to receive your

 Caring for Your Child

-If your child has already been diagnosed with NF and you notice that a growing tumor is beginning to cause a problem, tell your doctor immediately.
+If your child has already been diagnosed with NF or NF2 and you notice that a growing tumor is beginning to cause a problem, tell your doctor immediately.
 Any changes or growth of a tumor, could indicate a problem, which is why people with NF are closely monitored.